run

 : Validate task bundle structure without running evaluation.--export-tools

-: Export tool specifications to directory for manual testing.
+: Export tool specifications to directory for manual testing.--task-ids

 : Comma-separated list of task IDs to run.--max-tasks